typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

 -   a function (including a class constructor or method) adds any new *required* arguments—since all user invocations of the function will now be broken ([playground][new-required-argument])

--   a function (including a class constructor or method) removes an existing argument entirely—since all user invocations of the function will now fail to type-check ([playground][remove-argument])
+-   a function (including a class constructor or method) removes an existing argument entirely—since user invocations of the function may now fail to type-check

+    -   if the argument was required, *all* invocations will fail to type-check ([playground][remove-required-argument])

+    -   if the argument was optional, any invocations which used it will fail to type-check ([playground][remove-optional-argument])

 -   a `readonly` object property type becomes a *less specific (“wider”) type*, for example if it was previously `string` but now is `string | string[]`—since the user’s existing handling of the property will be wrong in some cases ([playground][wider-property]—note that the playground uses a class but an interface or type alias would have the same behavior)